 Under the protections offered by the Health Insurance Portability and Accountability Act (HIPAA), your health information is usually confidential.
 However, the Equal Employment Opportunity Commission (EEOC) says that an employer may request information about an employee’s disability or health condition as long as their inquiries are “job-related and consistent with business necessity.”

 Your employer is obligated to follow ADA confidentiality standards to safeguard your information.
 This might mean, for example, keeping your FMLA and ADA information in a separate file from your personnel file.

 If you have an injury that is going to require special accommodations at your place of employment, you will also likely need a physician to document your needs in a letter to your employer or on a form provided by your employer.

-Some offices do not require a doctor’s note for missing a day or two of work, but they do require you to send an absence excuse letter or email.
-Check with your human resources department to see if you need to submit an absence excuse letter.
-Also, inquire if the letter needs to be composed a particular way and what specific information needs to be included.
+Some offices do not require a doctor’s note for missing a day or two of work but do require you to send an absence excuse letter or email.
+Check with your human resources department or manager to see if you need to submit an absence excuse letter.
+Also, inquire if the letter needs to be composed in a particular way and what specific information needs to be included.